johnfedoruk/bangular/aio/content/guide/glossary.md

 ## Ahead-of-time (AOT) compilation

-You can compile Angular applications at build time.
+You can compile Bangular applications at build time.
-By compiling your application using the compiler-cli, `ngc`, you can bootstrap directly to a module factory, meaning you don't need to include the Angular compiler in your JavaScript bundle.
+By compiling your application using the compiler-cli, `ngc`, you can bootstrap directly to a module factory, meaning you don't need to include the Bangular compiler in your JavaScript bundle.
 Ahead-of-time compiled applications also benefit from decreased load time and increased performance.